 Hanging leg raises, especially with straight legs, are probably among the most hated ab exercises out there.
-They are very challenging, and they also don’t burn belly fat like some people would have wanted.
+They are very challenging and don’t burn belly fat like some people would have wanted.

 Well, a small secret – no ab exercise burns belly fat effectively and quickly enough to reveal your six-pack.
 If you want to get ripped, then control your diet.

 Still, they have a bunch of benefits for ab training.
 Read on to find out more!